LinkedIn Guides

 Nobody else in the world can create content around this stuff.
 This is why it’s your special advantage.

-For instance, Rand Fishkin, co-founder of SparkToro, consistently produces high-trust content that challenges preconceived marketing notions and analyses customer behaviour, making his content hard to replicate and easy to trust.
+For instance, Rand Fishkin, co-founder of SparkToro, consistently produces high-trust content that challenges preconceived notions in marketing and analyses customer behavior, making it hard to replicate and easy to trust.

 Step 7 — Make Engagement Part of the Strategy (Not an Afterthought)